IBMStreams/sample.starter_notebooks/README.md

         Connect to the consumer job to view data.
         Cancel the running jobs.

+<a name="WMLScoringSample"></a>
+**Streams-CPD-WMLScoringSample application**
+    This sample application requires Watson Machine Learning service, shows storing, deploying and online scoring of the Iris PMML model and view the results.
+It includes all Python code cells that you need to perform the following tasks:

+        Work with the Watson Machine Learning (WML) instance Store a PMML model in WML repository
+        Deploy the stored model as Online Deployment Score single data with the deployed model to test the deployment Create the application.
+        Submit a job to the IBM Streams instance to start the streams processing application.
+        Connect to the job to view data.
+        Cancel the running job.

 <a name="PMMLScoringSample"></a>
 **Streams-PMMLScoringSample application**
     This sample application demonstrates creating a Streams Python application to perform scoring with a Predictive Model Markup Language (PMML) model and view the results.
 It includes all Python code cells that you need to perform the following tasks: